About WAO

 After finishing his medical studies at the University of Basque Country in Bilbao, Ignacio J. Ansotegui moved to the Department of Immunology and Department of Clinical Immunology at the Karolinska Institute and Karolinska Hospital of Stockholm, respectively.
 He completed his Spanish PhD studies in Sweden, specializing in Immunology.
 Later, at the University of Rome “La Sapienza”, he got his second specialty in Allergology and Clinical Immunology.
 He is also specialist in Occupational Medicine

 Dr. Ansotegui has chaired the Research Committee of the Latin-American Society of Allergy, Asthma and Immunology (SLAAI).
-Previously he served as Vice-chair (2009-2010) and Chair (2011-2012) of Iberian Chapter and member of the Board of Directors of SLAAI (2013-2014).
+Previously he served as Vice-chair (2009-2010) and Chair (2011-2012) of Iberian Chapter and member of the Board of Directors of SLAAI (2013-2014 and 2020-2023).
 Dr Ansotegui was Secretary General of INTERASMA from 2003 to 2006 and he also was Member at Large (2001 to 2003), 2nd Vice President (2003 –2005), Historian (2005 to 2007) and Chair of Ethics Committee (2007-2010) of the European Academy of Allergy and Clinical Immunology (EAACI).
 Between 2008 and 2017 he has also been secretary of the European CME Accreditation Committee.
 In 2008, he was the President of the European Congress of Allergy and Clinical Immunology that was held in Barcelona.
-In the World Allergy Organization, Dr. Ansotegui served for four years as member at large of the Board of Directors, two years as Secretary General, two years as President Elect of the Organization and has been President of the Organization 2018-2019.

 In 2007, he received the Distinguished Clinical Services Award from the Argentinean Association of Allergy and Clinical Immunology and was honored with the International Distinguished Fellow Award from the American College of Allergy, Asthma and Immunology.
 In 2014, he has been awarded as Honorary Member of the Italian Society of Allergology, Asthma and Clinical Immunology, and one year later, Honorary Member of the Georgian Association of Allergology and Clinical Immunology.
-Recently he has also been awarded as Honorary Member of the Lebanese Society of Allergy and Immunology and Honorary Member of the Argentinean Association of Allergology and Clinical Immunology.
+Dr Ansotegui has also been awarded as Honorary Member of the Lebanese Society of Allergy and Immunology and Honorary Member of the Argentinean Association of Allergology and Clinical Immunology.

-Dr. Ansotegui has been involved as editorial board member of several journals of the specialty: Allergy, J Investigational Allergy and Clinical Immunology, International Archives of Allergy and Immunology, Annals of Respiratory Medicine, International Trends in Immunity, Asthma Research and Practice, Alergología e Inmunología Clínica and Clinical and Molecular Allergy
+Ignacio J. Ansotegui has published over 200 peer reviewed articles and he has been involved as editorial board member of several journals of the specialty: Allergy, J Investigational Allergy and Clinical Immunology, International Archives of Allergy and Immunology, Annals of Respiratory Medicine, International Trends in Immunity, Asthma Research and Practice, Alergología e Inmunología Clínica and Clinical and Molecular Allergy

 Past Presidents